A Sermon on John 1:16Read more

 What is the result of salvation?
 Often times Christians speak of their salvation as simply being forgiven or saved from sins.
-While this is true, in this sermon on John 1:16, Dr. Martyn Lloyd-Jones shows us that salvation is more than being forgiven.
-Why does he say this?
+While this is true, in this sermon on John 1:16 titled “Final Perseverance,” Dr. Martyn Lloyd-Jones shows that salvation is more than being forgiven.
 According to him, salvation is salvation unto good works and a life of holiness.
-The idea that one can be a Christian while living in sin and rebellion continually is not taught anywhere in the Bible.
+The idea that one can be a Christian while continuing to live in sin and rebellion is not taught in the Bible.
 This is because the Bible always teaches that God uses good works to enable Christians to persevere to the end.
-We who believe are not saved and then left to ourselves.
-God gives us the Holy Spirit that equips us to live a life of good works.
+God gives the Holy Spirit that equips the faithful to live a life of good works.
 This same Spirit keeps all true believers from falling away and losing their salvation.
-All who are saved persevere to the end!
+All who are saved persevere to the end.
 This is only because God has promised to keep all those whom He has saved.
 This sermon gives great hope to all believers who have truly trusted in God.
-To those who do not know Jesus, it promises a salvation that is secure and stable to all who believe in the Gospel.
+To those who do not know Jesus, it promises a salvation that is secure and stable to all who believe in the gospel.

 About Dr. Martyn Lloyd-Jones